MathieuFortune/mathieufortune.github.io/_posts/2017-04-21-how-are-created-personas-1001pharmacies.markdown

 This work have been done in collaboration with [Audrey Lambert](https://twitter.com/AudreylambertAl){:target="_blank"}, former webmarketing coordinator @ 100pharmacies.com.
 A huge shout out for her skills in data analysis, her knowledge on all webmarketing related fields and her feedbacks !

-I created these personas in order to help the team focus on re-designing the new version of 1001pharmacies's website.
+I created these personas in order to help the team develop empathy for the user when designing the new version of 1001pharmacies's website.

 Here is my design process...